 Section: Information Technology

 This policy ensures that St. John’s University (St. John’s) manages the risk associated with assets, information leakage, and network vulnerabilities.
-It is a formal acknowledgment of the commitment of the University to risk management.
-The Risk Management Policy and associated plans augment the Information Security Program, by proactively identifying threats and vulnerabilities, which can result in consequences (impact).
+It is a formal acknowledgment of the commitment of the St. John’s to risk management.
+The Risk Management Policy and associated plans augment the Information Security Program by proactively identifying threats and vulnerabilities, which can result in consequences (impact).

-Institutional data and computing resources have appropriate security controls in place to commensurate with the resource's value to the University as determined by the results of a formal risk assessment to ensure identification and treatment of security risks using a comprehensive and methodical manner capable of producing comparable and reproducible results.
+Institutional data and computing resources have appropriate security controls in place to commensurate with the resource's value to St. John’s, as determined by the results of a formal risk assessment to ensure identification and treatment of security risks using a comprehensive and methodical manner capable of producing comparable and reproducible results.